What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

 - Fiscal period

-For more information, see Ledger Budget Power BI.
+For more information, see Actual vs budget Power BI content.

 CFO Overview workspace

 The CFO or accounting manager can view the full state of the business on the CFO Overview workspace.
 The workspace contains common KPIs and uses embedded analytics to see financials, purchasing, sales, and cash flow data.

 For more information, see CFO overview Power BI content.

 The Data validation checklist workspace lets you track data validation processes across companies, areas, and people.
 The checklist can be used during a new implementation, after an upgrade, or after a migration.
 Depending on your view of the Data validation checklist workspace, you'll see either all tasks and statuses for a data validation project.

 For more information, see Data validation checklist workspace.

 As companies go live, oftentimes there are main accounts or dimension values that are no longer needed.
 To understand when you can remove a financial dimension, see Financial dimensions.

 This provides visibility into payment information for an expense, such as the related invoice number, payment date, and payment voucher.